netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecagentebpfdebug">debug</a></b></td>
         <td>object</td>
         <td>
           Debug allows setting some aspects of the internal configuration of the eBPF agent.
-This section is aimed exclusively for debugging and fine-grained performance optimizations (e.g. GOGC, GOMAXPROCS env vars).
+This section is aimed exclusively for debugging and fine-grained performance optimizations (for example GOGC, GOMAXPROCS env vars).
 Users setting its values do it at their own risk.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>excludeInterfaces</b></td>
         <td>[]string</td>
         <td>
           excludeInterfaces contains the interface names that will be excluded from flow tracing.
-If an entry is enclosed by slashes (e.g. `/br-/`), it will match as regular expression, otherwise it will be matched as a case-sensitive string.<br/>
+If an entry is enclosed by slashes (such as `/br-/`), it will match as regular expression, otherwise it will be matched as a case-sensitive string.<br/>
           <br/>
             <i>Default</i>: [lo]<br/>
         </td>